metantonio/temario-fullstack/front-end/exercise 1/README.md

 # Twitter Post Exercise

-Try to recreate the following twitter post, just with HTML and CSS.
+Try to recreate the following twitter post, just with HTML, CSS and the "Box Model" learned in class

 <img src="./example.jpeg" width="900px"></img>